 But what about amateur cyclists?
 The sky is the limit.
 Anything is possible.
 There are countless – often small and specialised – companies which produce cycling socks.
 Because these days, (almost) anything is permitted.
 Complete photo prints, incredibly bright colours, reflective features and even text, like the famous ‘HELL YEAH’, divided between the left and right sock.
-And sock heights range from the ankle to just below the knee.
+And sock heights range from the ankle to just below the knee and high white socks without a logo such as Mathieu van der Poel.
 So there is something for everyone, particularly when you’ve mastered grooming.

 Thanks to the very latest techniques, Artivelo cycling socks are among the best socks on the market.
 Available in orange, black, pink and yellow.
 Oh, and – thankfully – they are also available in white.